chef/chef-web-docs/chef_master/source/chef_overview.rst

        * chef-client
        * chef
        * Ohai
-       * Testing tools like Kitchen, ChefSpec, Cookstyle, and Foodcritic
+       * Testing tools like Test Kitchen, ChefSpec, Cookstyle, and Foodcritic
        * Chef provisioning
        * Everything else needed to author cookbooks and upload them to the Chef server